YordanLV/spacex-nextjs-grapqhl/README.md

 - Adding eslint / tslint (for better code maintenance).
 - Adding global styles and variable with styled components. (createGlobalStyle)
 - Adding an error boundry for better error handling.
+- Using useMemo and useCallback if we start having more complex methods.
 - Material UI or a similiar UI library for easier and more consistent UI.
 - With bigger code base I would most likely have all the types in the same place to have a better reusability.
 - Would use GraphQL framgents for better GraphQL query managment.